quruma/GUI-Calculato-Kivy-Python/README.md

 ## Prerequisites
-The only thing you need to install is python kivy library, which will help you create GUI.
+The only library you need to install is python kivy, which provides tools to work with graphics.
 ## Windows

 > pip install kivy